cheapjack/DigitalMigrations/docs/Year2_Class1.md

 ### Image Glitching Exercise

- * Try getting an image with yourself onto the computer desktop and drag into the window of one of the webpages above and play with the controls;
+ * Try getting an image of your own onto the computer desktop and drag into the window of one of the webpages above and play with the controls; it's best not too large and compressed with a `.jpg` or `.png` extension: there is a limit to the amount of memory your a webpage can cope with.
- * Export one with the export or Download image button, or with the glitch choose Save in Browser from the menu and Download the image
+ * **Play** around glithing the image with the sliders and **export** the result with the Export or Download image button, or choose Save in Browser option, depending on which glitch tool your using and **download** the image somewhere handy.
- * Open another and drag the exported file into that.
+ * Open another different glitch tool and drag the exported file into that.
- * Repeat until your face is completely destroyed
+ * Repeat until your image is completely transformed

-Even if you know very little digital image work and uninterested in coding you can quickly manipulate and re-manipulate images easily without using more traditional image processing tools like Adobe Photoshop or the open source free alternative [GIMP](https://www.gimp.org/)
+Even if you know very little about digital image manipulation or uninterested in coding you can quickly manipulate and re-manipulate images easily without using more traditional image processing tools like Adobe Photoshop or the open source free alternatives like [GIMP](https://www.gimp.org/) in a fraction of the time.
+Of course these are just 4 image manipulation effects; people use software like Photoshop or Processing to choose ***exactly*** what they want.
+But this is a bit more playful and spontaneous.
+You could take fragments of your exported images you like and re-work them in physical media; once you start manipulating in software there is no reason to stay on a computer.

+Sometimes I think when you invest in time to learn, say Photoshop, Illustrator or [Inkscape](https://inkscape.org/) you end up staying sat at the computer to make it worth it; with an in browser toy you can play then get bored fast: that's when you can move away from the screen and draw/break/paint/make things.
+Ill come back to a way of finding and using  more diverse tools without coding or learning later [here](#play)

 ### Gestures are data

-After we've messed about with these webapps, Return to [Distorting Grid](http://snorpey.github.io/distort-grid) and notice that in the top right of the browser window is a faint `download transform data` button.
+After messing about with these webapps, Return to [Distorting Grid](http://snorpey.github.io/distort-grid) and notice that in the top right of the browser window is a faint `download transform data` button.
 The transformations you make warping the grid etc. are recorded on clicking this, and then exported as a form of data called `json`.

 #### JSON

 This is just an array or list of data with paired *names* and *values* that can be a string of text, numbers or a Boolean (that means either a `true` or `false` statement) that humans and machines can read.
 An example is below.
+You'd need to use Notepad or TextEdit to read it; it's just text.

 ```
  var myJson = [